nadethoughts/Aetheria/World/Characters/Gorak Broken-Tusk.md

 The escaped kobold [[Scritch]] knew Gorak's name and public role but did not identify any open conflict between Gorak and Vekka.

+[[An Yue]] has agreed to hear Gorak's case at [[Icehold]] after Lil Chang and [[Da Long]] presented the resistance's opening argument.
+A Black Fang scout escaped the land party's plateau battle and may reach Gorak's column before the hearing.

 > [!warning] GM-only preparation
 > Session 08 prep establishes that Gorak knows a crisis is “likely” and expects to help, but does not know that it is staged.
 He believes Razor's foresight favors the strong and wants to avoid a battle beneath the peace banner.
-These details have not been revealed in play.
+These details remained unrevealed through Session 09.